$L_p$ estimates in the Androulidakis-Mohsen-Yuncken calculus: Main results

 \section{Main results}

 Let $X$ be a $C^\infty$-manifold, and let $\Fc$ be a filtration of the Lie algebra of vector fields on $X$ by $C^\infty$-submodules.
 Let $\Psi^m_{\Fc}(X)$ be the pseudodifferential operators of order $m\in \Cplx$ on $X,$ in the sense of Androulidakis, Mohsen and Yuncken.
-The definition of this calculus is recalled in Section \ref{AMY_section} below.
+We will recall the definition of this calculus is recalled in Section \ref{AMY_section} below.